Tricks of the Devil

 A man tries the gospel, as he understands it.
 He does not have the victory he expects.
 He tries again, harder this time, but falls after a short while.
 His best efforts meet with the same misfortune, and he eventually concludes that, though it works for others, it just can’t work for him.
 The conclusion seems inescapable.
 What else could he believe?
 The proof is in the pudding, as they say.

 The cause of his failure might be any number of things.
-Often one of the other tricks discussed below has led the offender into a cycle of failure and despondency.
+Often one of the other tricks of the Devil discussed below has led the offender into a cycle of failure and despondency.

 Reader, the fact that God has bothered to start a work in your heart is evidence enough that He is willing and able to finish it.